bpminh1/Hackathon-2024/README.md

 ## ... and other things you want to tell us
 We faced the challenges of having to use machine learning for hole detection... which we didn't.
 It was fun though!

+## License

+All resources in this repository are licensed under the MIT License.
+See the [LICENSE](LICENSE) for more information.

+## Acknowledgements

 <img src="doc/logos-all.png" alt="Logos" width="600px" />

 This project is partially funded by the German Federal Ministry of Education and Research (BMBF) within the “The Future of Value Creation – Research on Production, Services and Work” program (funding number 02L19C150) managed by the Project Management Agency Karlsruhe (PTKA).